hirak99/keyshift/docs/configuration_language.md

 Don't worry if you modified those keys with a configuration, the combo acts on actual keys.

-You will see a std::runtime_error, which is normal in this case and confirms deactivation.
+You will notice the last `L` is not registered, and keyboard-remapper is terminated and deactivated from then on.